aydanh2005/habit-tracker/README.md

 # Habit Tracker CLI Application

 This project is a command-line Habit Tracker application developed in Python using Object-Oriented Programming principles.
-The application allows users to create and manage habits, track their completion, and analyze habit streaks.
+The application allows users to create, manage, and track habits, as well as analyze habit streaks over time.

 This project was developed as part of the IU International University portfolio project for the module: